atenearesearchgroup/QCBalgorithm/README.md

 ## Youtube ##

-Consider the metamodel of the YouTube-BoundingBoxes dataset presented in [4].
+Consider the metamodel of the YouTube-BoundingBoxes dataset [4].
 In this case we are interested in indentifying the following situations of interest:

 * Q1.
 GetAnimalVideos: obtaining all videos that contains an animal.
 Animal tags in this dataset are the following: "cat","dog","bird","zebra","cow","bear","horse","giraffe" and "elephant".